MasterPackager/Windows-Application-Package-Manifest/README.md

    	 - Without visible popups
    	 - Without opening other applications
    	 - Without the need to restart the machine
+- **Application must be able to be configured based on organization needs using command line**
+   	 - Disable automatic application updates
+   	 - Activate application
+   	 - Configure application
  - **Everything that is installed must be uninstalled**
    	 - Exception is configuration and user data can be left installed